 Turing seems to have thought that the original discoveries reported in Euclid's Elements were products of mathematical intuition.
-Those discoveries (and some newer examples below) seem to me, and seemed to Immanuel Kant (1781)) to be strong candidates for being described as results of mathematical intuition (especially spatial intuition), although Turing gives no examples in the quoted text, nor, as far as I can tell, in other things he wrote around that time.
+Those discoveries (and some newer examples below) seem to me, and seemed to Immanuel Kant (1781)) to be strong candidates for being described as results of mathematical intuition (especially spatial intuition), although Turing gives no examples in the quoted text, nor, as far as I can tell in other things he wrote around that time.
+As explained below, Andrew Hodges suggests that this interpretation of Turing's thinking around 1938 is along the right lines, but that he changed his mind later and abandoned his ideas about mathematical intuition.

 However, Euclid's axioms were not arbitrary postulates, and (by definition of "axiom") were not derived from other axioms by logical reasoning: they were all ancient mathematical discoveries.
-Other sets of axioms discovered more recently have been shown to suffice to generate all, or important subsets of, Euclidean geometry, e.g. Tarski's axioms, but there are also extensions to Euclidean geometry, some of which were known to ancient mathematicians, that are not included in Euclid's Elements, nor Hilbert's or Tarski's axiomatisations.
+Other sets of axioms discovered more recently have been shown to suffice to generate all, or important subsets of, Euclidean geometry, e.g. Tarski's axioms, but not all discoveries in extensions to Euclidean geometry, as explained below.

-Brain mechanisms required for those ancient discoveries are still unknown, as discussed briefly below.
-Moreover there are geometrical axioms or constructions that are not derivable from Euclidean geometry, e.g. the neusis construction mentioned below, with Mary Pardoe's construction, which supports a proof of the triangle sum theorem without reference to parallel lines.
-I'll argue (inconclusively) below that the brain mechanisms required for the ancient mathematical discoveries and more recent extensions are related to Immanuel Kant's claims about mathematical knowledge as being non-empirical, non-analytic and non-contingent, alternatively expressed as a priori, synthetic and necessary, as explained in the companion document, Sloman(2018c), which elaborates on the summary in Sloman(1965), derived from my DPhil thesis Sloman(1962).
+Brain mechanisms required for those ancient discoveries are still unknown, as discussed briefly below.)
+Moreover there are geometrical axioms or constructions that are not derivable from Euclidean geometry, e.g. the neusis construction mentioned below, and Mary Pardoe's construction described below, which supports a proof of the triangle sum theorem without reference to parallel lines.
+I'll argue (inclusively) below that the brain mechanisms required for the ancient mathematical discoveries seem instead to be related to Immanuel Kant's claims about mathematical knowledge as being non-empirical, non-analytic and non-contingent Sloman(1965), alternatively expressed as a priori, synthetic and necessary.

-Note: At first I thought that Turing's claim to have "eliminated not intuition but ingenuity" was a typographical error and he had intended to say the opposite.
+(Note: At first I thought that Turing's claim to have "eliminated not intuition but ingenuity" was a typographical error and he had intended to say the opposite.
 But his claim to have "gone to the opposite extreme" from replacing "all the intuitive judgments of mathematics ... by a finite number of these rules" implies that he was talking about eliminating not the intuitive judgements, but the use of human-like ingenuity.
-Human ingenuity is replaced by the "mechanised" ingenuity of a class of non-human reasoning machines about which nothing was known before the twentieth century, although Babbage had anticipated some of the key ideas a century earlier.
-As explained below,
+Human ingenuity is replaced by the "mechanised" ingenuity of a class of non-human reasoning machines about which nothing was known before the twentieth century, although Babbage had anticipated some of the key ideas a century earlier.)